mrHoft/genesis-lab/README.md

   - Auth by token or by credentials.
   - User savings and global gallery.
 2. Generation:
-  - Mandelbrot Set Rendering: accurate implementation of the Mandelbrot fractal algorithm
   - Interactive Zooming: zoom in to explore intricate details or zoom out for a broader view
-  - Multiple Color Palettes: cycle through several visually appealing color schemes
+  - Multiple Color Palettes: several pallets to visually appealing color schemes
   - Responsive Design: clean UI with a dark/light theme that highlights the fractal beauty
   - HSV to RGB color conversion for smooth gradients
   - Pure TypeScript/JavaScript: no external libraries